iqbal-singh-1/learning-algorithms/README.md

 # Note
-- This is the repo for the Data Structure .
+- This is the repo for the Data Structure and Algorithms.
-- The whole project is based on the collaboration of the Individual learnig .
+- The whole project is based on the collaboration of the Individual learning .
-- `C++` is our main language here .
+- We will be using `C++` to learn DSA.

 # Description
 - This project is a comprehensive library of data structures and algorithms implemented in C++.